 Jesus often spoke in parables.
 These stories provided a vivid insight into reality and righteous behavior.
 The insights are for our introspection.
 They provide opportunities to examine ourselves more closely.

-This p art of this one brings to mind something I think is important and may not have be considered.
+This part of this one brings to mind something I think is important and may not have been considered.
 I will address that, but first things.

 The solution to both of those predicaments is to confess it.
 Call out to God.
 He is the Potter that can remake a marred vessel.
 Such can be fit for another purpose.
 If you’re in that position, fix it!

 Now for that other thought… One that might surprise you.

 For before the children had been born, having done neither evil nor good, so that the purpose of God according to election might stand, not of works, but through Him who calls, it was said to her, “The elder shall serve the younger.”Romans 9:11–12 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)